mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 ## Shared QUIC connections

 Two endpoints may want to establish channels to exchange more than one type of data simultaneously.
-The channels can be intended carry real-time RTP data or other non-real-time data.
+The channels can be intended to carry real-time RTP data or other non-real-time data.
 This can be realized in different ways.
 A straightforward solution is to establish multiple QUIC connections, one for each channel.
 Or all real-time channels are mapped to one QUIC connection, while a separate QUIC connection is created for the non-real-time channels.